Kurth Kiln: Gembrook site

-The kiln was a rectangular structure 4m x 3.5m x 8m high on a concrete foundation and the red brick walls were reinforced with iron strapping.
-The kiln held 25 tons of 3-feet-long billets per load which were carried up on a small inclined tramway to be loaded into the top.
+The kiln was a rectangular structure 4 by 3.5 by 8 m high on a concrete foundation and the red brick walls were reinforced with iron strapping.
+The kiln held 25 ST of 3 ft billets per load which were carried up on a small inclined tramway to be loaded into the top.

 The initial firing was on 18 March 1942 and after some initial teething problems with the steel doors the kiln was in full production by mid-1942.
-Combustion took two days to complete and kiln produced 243 tons of charcoal for its first financial year 1941-42.
-But in the latter half of the year, this reduced to only 29 tons.
+Combustion took two days to complete and the kiln produced 243 ST of charcoal for its first financial year 1941-1942; reduced to 29 ST in the latter half of the year.

-Production by July 1942 had been so successful that problems of storage soon became apparent.
-Commissioner Finton George Gerraty reported that about 70 tons of graded charcoal was stockpiled and the storage sheds were taxed to the limit.
+Production by July 1942 was so successful that problems of storage soon became apparent.
+Commissioner Finton George Gerraty reported that approximately 70 ST of graded charcoal was stockpiled and the storage sheds were taxed to the limit.
 Production was suspended to solve this short-term problem.
 However, at the same time the kiln suffered further structural problems.
-An inspection in September 1942 indicated that major repairs were required to some loosening brickwork near the inspection doors and this together with the emerging oversupply of charcoal raised serious questions about Kurth Kilns future.
+An inspection in September 1942 indicated that major repairs were required to some loosening brickwork near the inspection doors and this together with the emerging oversupply of charcoal raised serious questions about the kiln's future.
 Continuing transport and distribution difficulties from Gembrook combined with an oversupply of charcoal from private operators meant the kiln was used only intermittently during 1943 and was shut down soon after.

-Petrol rationing also eased at the end of the War reducing the demand for charcoal but didn't end until 1950.
+Petrol rationing also eased at the end of the war, although continued until 1950, reducing the demand for charcoal.

-Over the total period of its operation, Kurth Kiln produced 471 tons of charcoal which represented only a tiny fraction of Victoria’s total production.
-But Kurth Kiln was a victim of circumstance and not the "white elephant" that these low production figures might suggest.
+Over the total period of its operation, Kurth Kiln produced 471 ST of charcoal which represented only a tiny fraction of Victoria’s total production.
+The kiln was a victim of circumstance and not the "white elephant" that these low production figures might suggest.